wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 ![python version](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/python-code.png)

-Click it and a list of available Python Environments will display.
+Click it and a list of available Environments will display.
 Choose the one that has the name of your project in it:

 ![choose python](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/choose-environment.png)